chrmod/browser-core/modules/goldrush/README.md

 - how to test and debug? show the current way I'm doing it and see if there is a faster or better way to do it.
 - how to run synchronous resource loading
-- why some of the .dbinfo / .rules files (or some in dist/) are not being copied to the profile location?.

 TODOS: